-So early this morning I trudged out under the foggy sky and picked all I could.
+Early this morning I trudged out under the foggy sky and picked all I could from our one mulberry tree.
 Last week I had only gotten two handfuls; now I filled a small bucket.
 As juice dripped down my arm I realized how the darkest berries were hidden behind and between the leaves, best found by standing under them.
 (So often the best things in life are right under our noses but take a shift of perspective to see!)
 So I put my back to the trunk, stuck my head between the branches and happily picked away.
 The berries practically fell into my can with the touch of a finger.

 I had thought of baking a pie but couldn't wait -- they just had to go into my breakfast bowl.
 Yum.